fujifish/gmail-app/README.md

 npm run build
 ```

-Copy the built application `Gmail.app` from in `Gmail-darwin-x64` to your Applications directory.
+Copy the the file `./Gmail-darwin-x64/Gmail.app` to your Applications directory.

 ## License